 Sometimes when someone says they’re fine, they’re not.
 Know the warning signs to look for so you can know when to offer extra support.

-Continue the conversation and help raise awareness by becoming a mental health advocate.
+Continue the conversation and help raise awareness by sharing your story.